Wizards unable to find the plot, drop their fifth straight in Memphis

 Center Thomas Bryant started Saturday in a lineup change for the Wizards.
 Bryant made his first start since he tore his ACL on Jan.
 9, 2021, and picked up two fouls within the first two minutes of the game.

 The rotation has been a bit unsettled since Bryant and Rui Hachimura returned.
-Daniel Gafford had started all but three games this season, but never entered the game.
-Montrezll Harrel had previously started those other three games at center.
+Daniel Gafford had started all but three games this season, but he never entered Saturday’s game.
+Montrezl Harrell had started those other three games at center.

+“We’ve been trying to play three bigs, and some of that is re-integrating two key components from last year, and that dynamic is difficult for a lot of people,” Unseld said.
+“It’s choppy minutes, and we never get really a rhythm.
+The decision was made.
+I wanted to see TB with that starting group.
+I’m going to give it a handful of games and see how it goes.
+I think he’s still kind of working his way back.
+But he was a starter last year on a playoff team, so I think he’s he’s got the ability to impact that starting unit.”

 Slow start

-The Wizards shot just 34.9 percent in the first half and their biggest weapons were largely ineffective.
-Beal was 1 for 9 in the first half for just six points and Kuzma recorded six points and four turnovers before the break.
+The Wizards shot just 34.9 percent in the first half, and their biggest weapons were largely ineffective.
+Beal was 1 for 9 in the first half for just six points, and Kuzma recorded six points and four turnovers before the break.

 Suspended